The-Wishlist-Co/docs/wishlistSvcAPI.md

 - 404 Not Found
 ```

+-->
-### Get Wishlist by id/wishlistRef
+## Get Wishlist by id or wishlistRef

-Retrieves the wishlist and the wishlist items that belongs to the given Id and/or wishlistRef.
+Retrieves the wishlist and the wishlist items that belongs to the given wishlist Id or wishlistRef.
 If the wishlist does not exist, this method returns a ResourceNotFound error.

 The returned item array is paginated - 20 default (50 maximum).
 The API will respond with the item count in the page, and the itemID the for the last item (lastitemID) returned for that response, which should then be used for the subsequent API call to retrieve the next page.